 Typically, if you are covered by workers’ compensation insurance you are not allowed to file a lawsuit against your employer.
 However, when the employer doesn’t have insurance, it is a different story.
 An injured employee has the right to file a lawsuit but must meet the standards for a personal injury claim.
 Therefore, you must prove that the injury occurred at work and that the employer was negligent.
 In a lawsuit claim, you might be entitled to medical expenses, physical therapy expenses, travel costs, lost wages, money for pain and suffering, and punitive damages.
 Some employees are reluctant to file a lawsuit against their employer if they are still employed at the company; it can create a difficult situation at work.
 Also, lawsuits can take some time to resolve and may not be worth the expense.

 The best thing to do is to discuss the situation with a skilled Atlanta workers’ compensation attorney.
 Your lawyer will review all of the issues and provide you with some alternatives.
 In many instances your attorney will be able to resolve the case quickly and effectively without having to go to court.
-Contact our Atlanta legal team at The Bader Law Firm for a free initial case review to talk about your work injury.
+Contact our Atlanta legal team at Bader Scott Injury Lawyers for a free initial case review to talk about your work injury.

 Seth Bader is an Auto accident, Workers Compensation and Personal Injury Attorney who practices in Atlanta, Rome, Savannah, Norcross, Carrollton, Georgia.
 He graduated from Florida State University College of Law, and has been practicing law for 14 years.
 Seth Bader believes in fighting for the injured.
 Learn more about his experience by clicking here.